Adam Brooks (wrestler)

-Adam Wilmot (born August 13, 1991) is an Australian professional wrestler better known by his ring name Adam Brooks.
+Adam Wilmot (born 13 August 1991) is an Australian professional wrestler better known by his ring name Adam Brooks.
 He is currently performing on the Australian independent circuit.

 Professional wrestling career

 Early career

 Brooks began his career in his native Australia, becoming a perennial main eventer in the country.

 Independent circuit

-In the United States, he has wrestled for promotions including Ring of Honor, House of Hardcore and Pro Wrestling Guerilla.
-He has also wrestled in Europe for promotions including PROGRESS, Revolution Pro, Defiant Wrestling and OTT Wrestling and on the Mexican independent scene.
+In the United States, he has wrestled for promotions including Ring of Honor, House of Hardcore, Pro Wrestling Guerilla, Maryland Championship Wrestling, Prestige Wrestling, Without A Cause, DEFY Wrestling, House Of Glory and Major League Wrestling.
+He has also wrestled in Europe for promotions including PROGRESS, ATTACK!
+Pro Wrestling, Riptide Wrestling, Revolution Pro, Defiant Wrestling, OTT Wrestling and Preston City Wrestling (PCW). and on the Mexican independent scene.

 Personal life

 Brooks is best friends with AEW wrestler Buddy Murphy, who was also his trainer.